Table of Contents

 It works as an extremely effective astringent that keeps all the harmful bacteria and germs at bay and fights harmful skin infections.

-Due to its volatile nature and anti-bacterial properties, rubbing alcohol is extensively used in deodorants, perfumes, after-shave, and many liquid-based skin-ointments.
+Due to its volatile nature and anti-bacterial properties, rubbing alcohol is extensively used in deodorants, perfumes, after-shave, and many liquid-based skin ointments.

 Can Rubbing Alcohol Substitute For Witch Hazel?